wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/reports.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Embedded mode dropdown list set to Create mode.](../media/report-create-mode.png)

-The embedded report now has a menu bar across the top of the report.
+The embedded report now has the action bar across the top of the report.
 It includes the **File** menu, which is located in the far left of the report.
 Now, it's possible to (attempt to) save the report.

 > [!NOTE]
 > Attempting to save the report in the Power BI embedded analytics playground will produce an error because it's a sample app.